-In the Inband Medium Range Point-to-Point Topology, which uses CWDM or DWDM technology, (example shown in Figure 37), up to 1622 WDM channels can be created, each carrying two Gigabit Ethernet lines.
+In the Inband Medium Range Point-to-Point Topology, which uses CWDM or DWDM technology, (example shown in Figure 35), up to 16 WDM channels can be created, each carrying two Gigabit Ethernet lines.
 This means that up to 32 Gigabit Ethernet lines can be carried across this network topology.
-The maximum operating range depends on the access side transceiver (SFP) and trunk side transceiver (SFP or fixed).
-For the fixed transceiver (DWDM), the operating range is 100 km (62.1 mi).
+The maximum operating range depends on the access side transceiver (SFP)

-22 Using fiberoptic cables which have no "water peak," up to 16 channels are possible even with CWDM.
+Using fiberoptic cables which have no "water peak," up to 16 channels are possible even with CWDM.